What Is Property Development Process

 Property Development Process are a series of steps that property developers taken in order to find, stack and execute a property development project.
 An effective Property development process would include detailed steps that take you from the very first task of finding a development sites, conduction due diligence and financial feasibility on the project, and all the way to completing your property development project.

-Let’s look at the complete property development process and all the steps that should be part of a property development course for beginners.
+Let’s look at the complete property development process aka real estate development process and all the steps that should be part of a property development course for beginners.
 Let me show you the complete property development process, that I teach in detail in my property development course I have packaged into a process driven Property Development System.

 Conventional Property Development Process Vs "Process-Driven" Property Development System